rpires71/milestone1/README.md

 **User Goal**

-As an education employer, they want to verify my formal qualifications so that they can ensure I meets compliance and curriculum delivery standards.
+As an education employer, they want to verify my formal qualifications so that they can ensure I meet compliance and curriculum delivery standards.

 **Description**